 Cleaning between Guests

 In addition, we have a number of measures in place to enhance safety for us and our guests.
 Of course, we cannot guarantee safety from Covid-19, but we are taking precautions to reduce the chance of spread.
 Some of these measures, sadly, make the experience a little less “homey,” but that is the reality we live in now (more on this below).
-Key measures to keep us all safe
+Key measures to keep us all safe.

 - In warm weather, we ask guests to open a few windows before leaving and to turn on the bathroom fan to help turn air over.
 We do the same when done cleaning.
+In other times, we have an Austin Ar Healthmate, medical-grade HEPA filter that we ask guests to turn on before leaving.

 - High-filtration filters in the heating system with a MERV rating of over 13 (Filtrete MPR of 1900 or higher; MPR 2800 filters if obtainable).
 There are many standards, but this is roughly speaking a HEPA filter.
 See the New York Times article on The Best Furnace Filters 2020 (opens in new tab) for more information.